Richard Vernon (musician): The Mission

 Following a call from Perrett's tour manager, Vernon was asked to join The Mission as replacement for departing founder member Craig Adams.
-During his tenure with the band, Vernon recorded two studio albums (God is a Bullet and Dumb Dumb Bullet).
+During his tenure with the band, Vernon recorded two studio albums (God Is a Bullet and Dum Dum Bullet).
 God is a Bullet charted in the UK Top 30 Independent Label Album Chart and UK Top 40 Rock Album Chart.
 The first single, "Keep it in the Family", charted at number 7 in the BBC 1 Rock Chart.
 The band also recorded a live album from London's Shepherd's Bush Empire over four consecutive sold out nights, which was billed as the last Mission shows for the foreseeable future.
 Vernon also recorded two live DVDs with the band as well as touring all over the UK, Europe, America, Canada and South Africa.
 He also contributed towards the Mission biography, At War with the Gods, published in 2015.

 Post-Mission

 After leaving The Mission, Vernon decided to spend more time co-writing music and record production, and to focus on his family.
 He still found time to play live shows, including some with UK band The Sentimentalists, including an appearance at the Glastonbury Festival in 2015.

 In November 2016, Vernon replaced Robbie Crane in Ricky Warwick's band The Fighting Hearts for a UK tour, supported by Vice Squad.

 Vernon joined MGT on tour for a March 2018 US tour to promote their album "Gemini Nyte".
 The band included ex-Mission UK mate, Mark Gemini Thwaite, along with Ashton Nyte and Jared Shavelson; their performances met an extremely positive response.

 In March 2022, Vernon continued his role with Ricky Warwick & The Fighting Hearts for a month-long tour of the UK and Ireland, alongside Warwick, guitarist Ben Christo (The Sisters of Mercy) and drummer Jack Taylor (Tax the Heat).
-Further shows followed in May, with Christo replaced by Sam Wood (Wayward Sons), and in August, two shows in Dublin and Belfast supporting Stiff Little Fingers.
+Further shows followed in May, with Sam Wood (Wayward Sons) standing in for Christo, and in August, two shows in Dublin and Belfast supporting Stiff Little Fingers.
+Vernon again performed with the Fighting Hearts in 2023, and further tours and festivals are planned for 2024 and 2025.

+In June 2024, Vernon played bass for German goth band The Last Decade at their debut show at the Mystic Festival in Poland, alongside Tim Vic (Nosferatu) and Michelle Darkness (End of Green).

+Manbird

+In 2024, Vernon joined forces with Paul Smith (The Doctor's Children, Helter Skelter), and drummer/multi-instrumentalist Steve Hands (The Band of Holy Joy, Peter Perrett, The Only Ones) to form a new band, Manbird.
+A video for a new track, "Bowie's in Newcastle" was released in June, a second single, "Busy Giddy Minds", was released on July 31, followed by a third, "All the Way from Blackpool" on 23 September.